Donny Brewer Sweeps the Awards

-Eric and Gina sold their home, bought an RV and have been broadcasting from the road attending everything Trop Rock from festivals to house concerts (here’s the story of how it all began).
+Eric and Gina sold their home, bought an RV and have been broadcasting from the road attending everything Trop Rock from festivals to house concerts.
 Eric thanked the artists and event coordinators for taking a chance on a new small station.
 He also sent out a heartfelt thanks to Radio Trop Rock listeners who are dubbed “Assistant Program Directors” because Eric and Gina greatly care about listeners feedback.

 When Eric and Gina returned to the podium to accept the award for Radio Show of the Year they talked about their amazing adventure.
 Thus far, they’ve traveled 30,000 miles to 23 states and 5 countries.
 They’ve been to 70 Parrot Head and Trop Rock events and have aired over 100 live broadcasts.
 That’s a lot miles and airwaves.
 Eric beamed “who knew you could win an award for having so much fun.”
 Holding on to their new trophies, they expressed that the real “award” was making thousands of friends along the way.

 The Horizon award went to the exceptionally talented singer/songwriter Jesse Rice.
 It’s hard to think of Jesse as an “up and comer” because he’s been a star for years.
 Well established in the songwriting community, Jesse co-wrote the Florida Georgia Line hit “Cruise,” winning numerous awards.